personium/website/src/getting-started/appdev-process.md

 ## App development flow

-After building the template application, you can develop by repeating the following.
+After building the template app, you can develop by repeating the following.

 * Development on the development data-based Cell
   1. Creation of data structure on Box by Unit Manager